September 19, 2018

 According to the government’s Children of India 2018 report, institutional deliveries have doubled since 2005, since the introduction of the Janani Suraksha Yojana (JSY), which gives cash incentives for institutional deliveries (which are known to improve chances of survival for babies, than if delivered at home).
 ASHAs have been instrumental in mobilising women to avail of the JSY scheme.

-8. How do their challenges and constraints affect their ability to do a good job?
+How do the challenges and constraints they face affect their ability to do a good job?

-9. How can India improve its Frontline Health Worker system?
+How can India improve its frontline health worker system?

 *The Anganwadi helper is a woman selected from the local community, whose primary task is to assist the AWW.
 She is responsible for maintaining the AWC, getting children to the centre, or any other help that the AWW might require in carrying out her duties.